MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/configure-web-services-with-ssl.md

 6. In the text editor, delete all spaces from the thumbprint string.

      For example, if the thumbprint is `c0 d0 f2 70 95 b0 3d 43 17 e2 19 84 10 24 32 8c ef 24 87 79`, then change it to `c0d0f27095b03d4317e219841024328cef248779`.

-7. Keep the file open or save it.
-You will use the thumbprint later on.
+    > [!IMPORTANT]
+    >  Make sure that the copied thimprint does not contain any invisible extra characters; otherwise you will experience problems when using it later.
+For more information, see [Certificate thumbprint displayed in MMC certificate snap-in has extra invisible unicode character](https://support.microsoft.com/en-au/help/2023835/certificate-thumbprint-displayed-in-mmc-certificate-snap-in-has-extra)

-##  <a name="ACL"></a> Configuring the Access Control List and the Web Services Ports for SSL
+##  <a name="ACL"></a> Configure the Access Control List and the Web Services Ports for SSL

 An access control list \(ACL\) is part of the Windows security infrastructure and features.
 The ACL controls who can access resources on a computer.
 For more information, see [Access Control Lists](http://go.microsoft.com/fwlink/?LinkId=177398).

 > [!NOTE]
 >  These procedures use the netsh tool \(netsh.exe\) for configuring the HTTP server.
 The netsh tool is supplied with Windows.
 By default the netsh tool is located in the c:\\Windows\\System32 folder.

-#### To configure the ACL
+### Configure the ACL

 1. On the computer running [!INCLUDE[server](../developer/includes/server.md)], open a command prompt as an administrator as follows: